 I only had a very small email marketing list at this point but thought I’d give email marketing a try because it’s been proven time and time again that email is a profitable channel.
 I did a “Buy One Mug, Get One Free” offer and snagged one order from it.

 Between social media, SEO and paid advertising I was getting a good amount of consistent traffic but I was worried about my conversion rate, so my next focus was working on converting browsers into buyers.

 I tried so many different types of sales, marketing and functionality apps.
 If one didn’t have an impact after a week, it got replaced with something else.
 I’d already learnt my lesson, too many apps affect speed.
-These apps helped to improve my conversion rate to 1.9%: Best Currency Converter, Conversion Plus, Personalized Recommendations and Privy.
+These apps helped to improve my conversion rate by a few points: Best Currency Converter, Conversion Plus and Privy.

 I recently installed Lucky Orange which is a heat map and recording tool.
 I couldn’t identify an obvious reason why people abandon their shopping cart, so I’m still watching recordings regularly and have implemented an exit-intent offer.
 During the recordings, I did notice a couple of the “conversion boosting” apps looked annoying, so I got rid of those.